-As illustrated in the table below, the VMS data that HMS used to calculate Vessel's eligible sets in IAD 2, queried on November 3, 2022, and SEFSC CFMB SRS logbook data, queried using a cut-off date of November 15, 2022, differ by eligible sets in regard to the total number of eligible sets awarded to Vessel.
-VMS and SEFSC CFMB SRS data are somewhat more divergent, however, in how they distribute Vessel's eligible sets throughout the qualifying period.
-Conversely, Appellant's claimed eligible sets vary significantly from VMS and SEFSC CFMB data both in regard to Vessel's total eligible sets and the distribution of those sets throughout the qualifying period.
+As illustrated in the table below, the VMS data that HMS used to calculate Vessel's eligible sets in IAD 2, queried on November 3, 2022, and SEFSC CFMB SRS logbook data, queried using a cut-off date of November 15, 2022, differ significantly in the total number of eligible sets awarded to Vessel and how those sets are distributed throughout the qualifying period.
+In addition, SEFSC CFMB SRS logbook data aligns directly with the total eligible sets and set distribution asserted by Appellant in his appeal letter.